(Last updated on 12/08/2024)

 Mérida-Cáceres car journey duration: 55min

-Tip: You can also travel from Mérida to Cáceres by train or bus.
+Tip: You can also travel from Mérida to Cáceres by train or coach.

 Mérida to Cáceres by train: morning train journeys from Mérida to Cáceres take 38 minutes (Alvia and Media Distancia services); evening train journeys (after 5pm) from Cáceres to Mérida range between 37 minutes (Media Distancia and Alvia services) to 40 minutes (Media Distancia and Regional Exprés services).
-For timetables, prices and tickets, visit Renfe’s website.
+Check train times and buy tickets

-Mérida to Cáceres by bus: morning bus journeys from Mérida to Cáceres range between 55 minutes to 1 hour and 35 minutes; evening bus journeys (after 5pm) from Cáceres to Mérida range between 55 minutes and 1 hour.
-For timetables, prices and tickets, visit Alsa’s website.
+Mérida to Cáceres by coach: morning coach journeys from Mérida to Cáceres range between 55 minutes to 1 hour and 35 minutes; evening coach journeys (after 5pm) from Cáceres to Mérida range between 55 minutes and 1 hour.
+Check coach times and buy tickets

 Monumento Natural Los Barruecos